g3n35i5/shop-db2/README.md

 ### ReplenishmentCollection

-When an admin fills up the products by buying them at an external supplier with the communities money, he creates a ReplenishmentCollection entry.
+When an admin fills up the products by buying them from a (system) user with the communities money, he creates a ReplenishmentCollection entry.
 A replenishmentcollection can be revoked, even more than once.
 So in addition, a revokehistory for the replenishmentcollection can be called.
 When creating, the